-- (1) Amount includes shares of common stock issuable under our 2008 Plan and our 2021 Plan pursuant to 5,353,010 stock options and 741,859 RSUs but does not include any rights with respect to shares of common stock issuable under our Employee Stock Purchase Plan ("ESPP"). - (2) Excludes RSUs, which have no exercise price. - (3) Includes shares available for future issuance under our 2021 Plan (4,368,773 shares) and our ESPP (740,155 shares).
+(3) Includes shares available for future issuance under our 2021 Plan (5,190,118 shares) and our ESPP (1,560,857 shares).
 The number of shares available for issuance under our 2021 Plan increases automatically on the first day of each calendar year of the Company beginning January 1, 2022 and ending on and including January 1, 2031, in an amount equal to the lesser of (i) 5% of the aggregate number of outstanding shares of our common stock on the final day of the immediately preceding calendar year and (ii) such smaller number of shares determined by our Board.
-The number of shares available for issuance under our ESPP increases automatically on January 1 of each calendar year of the Company beginning in 2022 and ending in 2031, in an amount equal to the lesser of (i) 1% of the aggregate number of outstanding shares of our common stock on the final day of the immediately preceding calendar year and (ii) such smaller number of shares determined by our Board. - (4) The maximum number of shares that may be issued under the ESPP in the purchase period that includes December 31, 2022 based on the number of participants at December 31, 2022 is 286,000 shares.
+The number of shares available for issuance under our ESPP increases automatically on January 1 of each calendar year of the Company beginning in 2022 and ending in 2031, in an amount equal to the lesser of (i) 1% of the aggregate number of outstanding shares of our common stock on the final day of the immediately preceding calendar year and (ii) such smaller number of outstanding shares of our common stock on the final day of the lesser of (i) 1% of the aggregate number of outstanding shares of our common stock on the final day of the immediately preceding calendar year and (ii) such smaller number of outstanding shares of our common stock on the final day of the immediately preceding calendar year and (ii) such smaller number of outstanding shares of our common stock on the final day of the immediately preceding calendar year and (ii) such smaller number of shares determined by our Board.